sctgithub/ConsoleAppRepo/Tasks/Backlog/Task 1 - Patient Registration.md

 ---
-title: Task 1 - Patient Registration
+title: Tasks 1 - Patient Registration
 description: |
-  ### As a receptionist, I want to register new patients so that their medical
-  records can be created and maintained.
+  ### As a receptionist, I want to register new patients so that their medical records can be created and maintained.